 Data availability

-Raw RNA-sequencing data have been deposited in the GEO repository.
+Raw RNA-sequencing data have been deposited in the GEO repository, accession number GSE117580.
 All other underlying data is provided in the manuscript

 Acknowledgements

 DF is supported by the Medical Research Council (grant MR/M011569/1), Bill and Melinda Gates Foundation (grant OPP1117728) and the National Institute for Health Research (NIHR) Local Comprehensive Research Network.
 Flow cytometric acquisition was performed on a BD LSR II funded by a Wellcome Trust Multi-User Equipment Grant (104936/Z/14/Z).
 SJ received support from the Royal Society of Tropical Medicine and Hygiene for Nanostring analysis.
 HIN is supported by FAPESP (grants 2013/08216-2 and 2012/19278-6).
 We would like to thank all volunteers for participating in this study and Rachel Robinson, Cath Lowe, Lepa Lazarova, Katherine Piddock and India Wheeler for clinical support.
 We would also like to acknowledge Stephen Gordon and Michael Mina for their input.